 Your classes abroad can fulfill major, minor, graduation, general education, college breadth and foreign language requirements.
 You are encouraged to talk about your study abroad options with a professional staff advisor here at UC Davis Study Abroad and/or your college or departmental advisor.
+For a sample of programs related to your major, please visit our Study Abroad in Your Major page.

 How do I get Major or Minor credit for courses taken abroad?